Summer pet advice: top tips from the Dick Vet

-Summer is our hottest season, when lots of people enjoy spending time outdoors with their family, friends and pets.
+Summer is a wonderful time to be outdoors with family, friends, and pets.

-Follow our top tips to beat the heat and keep your pet healthy and happy this summer.
-If you have any concerns then always speak to your local vet.
+Use our top tips below to help your pet stay comfortable and safe this summer.
+If you’re worried, contact your local vet.

 Water and shade